Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Parallelogram uniform covering

-Our next lemma wishes to establish that, for a geodesic and a path with a good weight, it is unlikely for them being disjoint and staying together for a while.
+Our next lemma establishes that, for a geodesic and a path with a `near-optimal' passage time, it is unlikely for them to stay together for a while but remain disjoint.